The A List is coming!

-Join our waitlist and we’ll let you know everything that happens as The A List develops.Join our Waitlist
+Sign up to our newsletter and we’ll let you know everything that happens as The A List develops.Join our Newsletter

 As you may know, MyCareSpace helps people living with a disability find the information and supports they need.
 Every day we speak to young autistic people and their families, support coordinators and LACs who are looking for social options.

 And so the idea for 'The A List' was born, an online hub to help young autistic people find social activities.

 The A List is a federally funded project to help young autistic people and their families all around Australia find social options.